 Patrick has been Membership Secretary since 2010, maintaining a database of over 2000 members.
 In a lifetime of birding he has visited more than 50 countries in all continents.
 His wildlife interests also include insects, especially moths, butterflies and dragonflies, and he has organised and led eight wildlife holidays abroad.
 For many years Pat compiled the walks programme for the Ramblers in north Norfolk, and he now runs the Wildlife Study and Walking Groups in the Rye & District branch of the U3A.
 He is married with four grown-up children, three of whom now live abroad with their families, so the travel bug has been passed on!

 Alan graduated with a degree in Business Studies then trained and worked as a professional accountant until he took early retirement in 2008.
 He now spends most of his time supporting a variety of conservation organisations working in the UK, Brazil and Indonesia and has held roles including Honorary Treasurer and then Chairman of the BTO, Honorary Treasurer of the RSPB, a trustee of Butterfly Conservation, Wetlands International and the Friends of Rye Harbour.
 Since childhood he has been an avid birdwatcher but recently spends more time studying lepidoptera.

 Catherine Emmitt Committee Member

-Catherine says she is very lucky to live next to the Reserve and love being in nature at all times of the year.
-Catherine believes we need to encourage future generations to appreciate and take care of our environment and volunteers with Lucy Bowyer our Learning and Engagement Officer at Nature Tots and other events for children, using my experience as a teacher.
+Catherine feels she is very lucky to live next to the reserve and loves being in nature at all times of the year.
+"I believe we need to encourage future generations to appreciate and take care of our environment".
+Catherine volunteers with Lucy Bowyer, Sussex Wildlife Trust's Learning and Engagement Officer, at Nature Tots and other events for children, using her experience as a teacher.

 Morgan Greenhalf Committee Member